About Amazonia

 Anaida Carquez Soler - Musical Conductor

-Anaida is a Venezuelan Choral Conductor and Vocal Coach with a Master’s Degree in Arts Management from Universidad de Salamanca.
+Anaida is a Venezuelan Choral Conductor and Vocal Coach with a master’s degree in arts management from Universidad de Salamanca, Spain.
 She began her musical career as a student of Choral Conducting with María Guinand, leading the “Coro San José de Chacao”, affiliated with the National Academy of Gregorian Chant in Caracas, Venezuela.

 As Vocal Coach and Assistant Conductor of the renowned and awarded choirs “Cantoría Alberto Grau” and the “Schola Cantorum de Venezuela”, Anaida was part of multiple and successful concert tours performed in Europe, Asia, Australia, Latin America and USA.
-Also directed the Children’s Choir from “Colegio Emil Friedman”, the Girl’s Choir from “Colegio Mater Salvatoris” and one of the groups of “Pequeños Cantores" of the Program "Construir Cantando” from Schola Cantorum de Venezuela.
+Nominated in 2002 and 2003 on the Grammy Award® and Latin Grammy Award® under the Best Classical Album for “Golijov: La Pasion Segun San Marcos” as Schola Cantorum de Venezuela’s Assistant Director.
+Also directed the Children’s Choir from “Colegio Emil Friedman”, Girls’ Choir from “Colegio Mater Salvatoris” and one of the groups of “Pequeños Cantores" that belongs to the Program "Construir Cantando” (Building through Singing), from Schola Cantorum de Venezuela.

 Cristian Grases - Founding Artistic Director